Knowledge Model - Event Logs (object-centric)

 If you're using a case-centric data model, you should follow the instructions provided here: Event logs (case-centric)

-Object-Centric Event Logs allow events to be related to multiple business objects (e.g., orders, items, customers), reflecting the complexity of real-world business processes more accurately.
-You can create event logs for object-centric process mining perspectives using the visual event log builder in Studio.
+Object-Centric Event Logs allow events to be related to multiple business objects (such as orders, items, and customers) simultaneously.
+This many-to-many relationship captures the complexity of real-world business processes more accurately than traditional case-centric models.

 To create object-centric event logs in the Knowledge Model: